Hey, Duane here! My first 13 cars, 1975 to 2002. Find a pattern?

 A beautiful car, but sadly one that I eventually liked looking at more than driving.
 Too many unexpected problems with this Lincoln meant it was not a keeper.

-This might have been a BMW M Coupe, but the new Corvette Z06 was faster and far more sensory.
+It might have been a BMW M Coupe, but this new C5 Corvette Z06 was faster and far more sensory.
 Definitely my style, it was a great companion to the Supra and Typhoon.

 See a Pattern?

 All two-door vehicles.
 All distinctive.
-All fast or elegant.
+All fast or classically elegant.

 What Came Next?

 In early 2002, garage space was the issue.
-I owned the Typhoon, Supra, Corvette, and Lincoln Mark III.
+I owned the Typhoon, Supra, Corvette, and Lincoln Mark III, but had only a two-car garage.
 Next Sunday, see how I resolved the garage issue and what I spontaneously purchased soon thereafter.
 Thanks, and always drive with allure!